 Climb the stairs up the hill going towards the Sacré-Cœur Basilica.
 Once you are at the top facing the Basilica, turn to the city.
 This is one of the best places to watch the sunrise in Paris.

-Take the opportunity to explore the Montmartre neighbourhood where you will find quaint cafes serving delicious coffee and fresh pastries.
+Take the opportunity to explore the Montmartre neighborhood where you will find quaint cafes serving delicious coffee and fresh pastries.

 14. Les Invalides